top of page

 Expenditures by States

 How does the United States stack up if we look only at the total expenditures (as a percent of GDP) by States?
 Here the picture changes dramatically.
 In the American federal system, state expenditures account for nearly 17% of GDP.
-This puts the United States behind only Canada and Belgium in terms of regional / state expenditures:
+This puts the United States behind only Canada, Belgium, and Spain in terms of regional / state expenditures:

 Image by Bermix Studio